reubwn/hgt/README.md

    If it fails or you run out of cluster time you can just restart from within the mafft_alns dir, as the processed alignments should have been moved to processed/

-## Coming soon!
+## analyse_trees.R

-Scripts to analyse these sets of trees, to assess phylogenetic support for HGT, are in the pipeline.
+Rscript to assess topological support for HGT candidates.
+For each tree, tests for monophyly with non-metazoan Eukayotes, Fungi, Plants, Bacteria and Archaea.
+Requires the {ape} R package.

+### Inputs

+Path to dir of (newick) trees.

+### Outputs

+Counts for monophyletic support for query with numerous groups; PDF of trees colour-coded by ingroup / outgroup categorisation.